yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/azure.md

 ## Prerequisites

-You need to add the following Azure cloud provider credentials via YBA:
+You need to add the following Azure cloud provider credentials:

 - Application client ID and (if using credentials) client secret
 - Resource group name